kaufguy/AnyLogger/README.md

 ### AnyLogger.flushCapturedLogsOnError(flushOnError)

 configures if to [flush](#anyloggerflushcapturedlogsloglevel-handlertypes) all the captured logs, when an error level is logged.
-This is useful if you only interested in investigating errors and need extended data of the logs that could guid to that error.
+This is useful if you only interested in investigating errors and need extended data of the logs that could guide to that error.

   * #### Parameters
     flushOnError - object that contains the properties 'logLevel': the minimum level of logs you want to flush and 'handlerTypes': which     handlers you want to log to.